-Dash cams are built in different shapes and sizes and require different mounts to serve its purpose.
+Dash cams are built in different shapes and sizes and require different mounts to serve their purposes.
 The mount is a very important aspect for the dash cams because it can either be permanent or temporary depending of the preference of the individual.
 Here are some insights on what the advantages and disadvantages of adhesive tape mounts and suction cup mounts are.

 Suction Cup Mounts

 Suction Cup mounts use a suction cup to mount the dashcam to any window of your vehicle making it easy to move and place on most smooth surfaces.
 They are perfect if the user has many different vehicles or plans to use the camera in a rental car while travelling.
 Here is a list of advantages and disadvantages that we think are important with a suction cup mounts.